 8 Entrepreneurs on the One Thing They Would Tell Their Younger Selves

-One thing about the founders in our exclusively female-founded and -operated marketplace, Girlboss Goods?
+One thing about these women founders?
 They not only have brilliant business ideas but also wisdom for days.
-In honor of Asian American and Pacific Islander (AAPI) Heritage Month, we asked a few of them (including our very own CEO Lulu Liang) what advice they would give their younger selves.
+In honor of Asian American and Pacific Islander (AAPI) Heritage Month, we asked a few of them what advice they would give their younger selves.
 You might want to grab a pen and paper for this one.
 Here’s what they had to say…

 Lulu Liang of Evergreen Journals